BabiSeal/DQN-Navigation/README.md

 #### When Solved

 This is an episodic task where the agent has to learn how best to select the right action to maximize rewards.
-In order to solve this environment the agent must get an average of +13 over 100 consecutive episode
+In order to solve this environment the agent must get an average of +13 over 100 consecutive episodes.

 ### Getting Started